 - Warmer temperatures and changes in rainfall patterns are likely to encourage more invasive species like mile-a-minute, which spreads into forests and gardens, and more pests and diseases, which will affect crops and animals. - Changes in climate are likely to affect the flowering and fruiting of certain tree species, pollinators and seed dispersers, which will impact on crop production.
-Yields of root crops such as taro and tapioca are likely to be less. - Livestock will be stressed by longer periods of drought and warmer temperatures. - As sea levels rise, forests, cash crops and food crops in coastal areas could be affected by salt water intrusion and by an increase in coastal and river-bank erosion.
-Floods and droughts may damage forests and re-afforestation schemes. - Fisheries and marine resources are going to be affected as ocean waters get warmer (Fig. 25), more CO2 is absorbed from the atmosphere into the ocean (Fig. 11), and there are more intense typhoons.
-Typhoons, tsunamis and storm surges damage wharves, boats and cause injuries and loss of life.
-More severe storms and typhoons will cause more damage to reefs.
+Yields of root crops such as yam, taro and manioc are likely to be less. - Livestock will be stressed by longer periods of drought and warmer temperatures. - As sea levels rise, forests, cash crops and food crops in coastal areas could be affected by salt water intrusion and by an increase in coastal and river-bank erosion.
+Floods and droughts may damage forests and re-afforestation schemes. - Fisheries and marine resources are going to be affected as ocean waters get warmer (Fig. 25), more CO2 is absorbed from the atmosphere into the ocean (Fig. 11), and there are more intense cyclones.
+Cyclones, tsunamis and storm surges damage wharves, boats and cause injuries and loss of life.
+More severe storms and cyclones will cause more damage to reefs.
 Reefs will degrade because of warmer temperatures and greater ocean acidity, also because disease becomes more likely.

+How

+warmer

+ocean

+waters will

-How warmer ocean waters will impact on coastal fisheries
+impact on

+coastal

+fisheries

-SPC, 2011
+PC, 2011

-In general, climate change is likely to result in reduced catches of fish and increasing damage to coral reefs.
+- In general, climate change is likely to result in reduced catches of fish and increasing damage to coral reefs.
 As ocean acidification increases and coral reefs become degraded, they will no longer be able to function as vital feeding grounds for many fish species.
-If communities do not take care of their reefs and inshore fisheries, and continue to pollute and over-fish them, then coastal fishing grounds become even more vulnerable.

-- It is possible that increased rainfall and flooding may improve conditions for freshwater fish, so that the production of fish from rivers and freshwater lakes could increase. - Scientists think that changes in ocean temperatures, ocean currents and food chains are likely to make species of tuna move further east in the Pacific, leading to reduced tuna stock in the western Pacific and more in around islands in Polynesia. - Natural forest products such as fruits, nuts and cooking resources such as banana leaves are vulnerable to drought and extreme heat. - When soils become waterlogged through storms or long periods of heavy rainfall, root crops may rot in the ground and cannot be eaten. - Subsistence food gardens are very vulnerable to typhoons (Fig. 26).
-Root crops, vegetables and fruit trees are severely damaged or destroyed.
-Families may not have any food from their gardens for several months, and must depend on rice, noodles, and tinned fish or meat if they can afford them.
+If communities do not take care of their reefs and inshore fisheries, and continue to pollute and over-fish them, then coastal fishing grounds become even more vulnerable. - It is possible that increased rainfall and flooding may improve conditions for freshwater fish, so that the production of fish from rivers and freshwater lakes could increase. - Scientists think that changes in ocean temperatures, ocean currents and food chains are likely to make species of tuna move further east in the Pacific, leading to reduced tuna stock in the western Pacific and more in around islands in Polynesia. - Natural forest products such as fruits, nuts and cooking resources such as lap-lap leaves are vulnerable to drought and extreme heat.